valr300/OSPaypalIpn/README.md

          sudo vi ipnconf.php

-make sure enable_sandbox is set to true in these first step, and specify your email(s) address that will be accepted, this should be your paypal email account that will receive the payment.
+make sure enable_sandbox is set to true in these first step, and specify your email(s) address that will be accepted, this should be your paypal email account that will receive the payment, so make sure you have your "business" sandbox email here to make your test.

          $enable_sandbox = true;
          $my_email_addresses = array("{mypaypalemail@example.com}", "{mysecondemail@example.com}");